 10x10 Mini Capsule: Loungewear

-After almost two years of working primarily from home, I can definitely say that I'm more focused and motivated when I get dressed more formally and elegantly before starting work every day.
-For me, wearing 'work-appropriate' clothes (at least from Monday to Friday) is very important for getting into the right mindset and being more productive.
+After almost two years of primarily working from home, I can honestly admit that getting dressed in proper work attire helps me stay on track and focused.
+Putting on something more formal and stylish each morning, especially on weekdays, gets me in the right mindset and makes me more productive.
 Of course, this doesn't mean that I look (and feel) put together all the time ;) Everyday life is not a bed of roses, and like everyone else, I have better days when I'm full of positive motivation, and there are also lazy moments when I'm not as organized as I wish.

-Also, when I say that I try to wear 'work-appropriate' clothes during the week, I don't mean typical corporate and office outfits like suits or elegant dresses because such business looks just don't work with my lifestyle anymore.
-I mean classic, effortless pieces here that are comfortable while working from home or running errands but still look chic - classic slacks, quality knitwear, comfy jeans and white shirt, dainty jewelry, etc. Just anything more attractive than PJ, fleece bathrobe, or joggers.
+Also, while saying that I try to wear 'work-appropriate' clothes during the week, I don't mean typical corporate and office outfits like suits or elegant dresses because such business looks don't work with my lifestyle anymore.
+I mean classic, effortless pieces that are comfortable while working from home or running errands but still look chic (classic slacks, quality knitwear, comfy jeans, a white shirt, dainty jewelry) - just anything more attractive than PJs, fleece bathrobes, or joggers and leggings.
+And, if you're looking for such inspiration, I share my daily outfit ideas on my IG profile here.
+However, I promised my next post from the 10x10 series would be about this loungewear category.
+So today, I will share more details about everything I like to wear around the house during lazy winter evenings and weekends when I'm free from work.

 My winter loungewear capsule is very simple and consists of just a few neutral basics that are comfy and easy to dress up or down: